How how to increase your website Pagespeed?

 Page speed is “page load time” that takes to display the whole content on a web page or “time to the first byte” (time of receiving the first byte of information from the web server by your browser).
 To check your Page Speed you can use Google’s tool that calls Google’s PageSpeed Insights.

 Page Speed is one of Google’s algorithm criteria for page result ranking.
-Slow speed may cause a problem when search engines crawl fewer pages using their crawl budget that negatively affects website indexation.
-Fast page speed is also very important and for users too.
+Slow speed may cause a problem when search engines crawl fewer pages using their crawl budget which negatively affects website indexation.
+Fast page speed is also very important for users too.
 Not many people will stay on a website that is annoyingly slow.
 When people leave just right after they entered a page, it increases the bounce rate which adversely affects Page Ranking.
 Why?
-Because Google takes it into account too, if people leave a web source too fast it means it’s not enough good, interesting or useful.
-One of the main tasks of Google search engine is to provide a user with the most relevant and of the highest quality content according to his request. houston web design
+Because Google takes it into account too, if people leave a web source too fast it means it’s not enough good, interesting, or useful.
+One of the main tasks of the Google search engine is to provide a user with the most relevant and of the highest quality content according to his request.
+Houston web design

 To increase your website page speed you may use the next technique:

 Don’t upload too big images.
 It should be no larger than they need to be.
 If it’s an image for an article, then 450-500px is more than enough.
 After resizing compress it using one of the online tools.
 I like this one compressjpeg.com, you just need to choose a format, whether it’s png or jpg.
 PNGs are generally better for graphics with fewer than 16 colors while JPEGs are generally better for photographs.
 Houston web design

 You also can use CSS sprites that allow creating a template for images that you are going to use frequently, for example, buttons, icons.
 Sprites combine images into one big image that loads all together and displays only the sections that need to be shown.
 This means that you are saving load time by not making users wait for multiple images to load.
 Houston web design